petertongas2/381F_Project/gp/README.md

   For saving user's login status and supporting curl command testing API.

 - FETCH_HEAD:
-  For recording the latest commit of the remote branch obtained by the latest `git fetch` operation and tracking the latest status of the remote repository
+  For recording the latest commit of the remote branch obtained by the latest `git fetch` operation and tracking the latest status of the remote repository.

 ## Project features instruction: